ardatan/graphql-mesh/.changeset/gorgeous-points-begin.md

 "@graphql-mesh/utils": patch
 ---

-Support import.meta.env instead of process.env
+- Support import.meta.env instead of process.env for browsers
+- Ponyfill `util.inspect` only if it is not Node env